 Photography Backpack

-As full time travel bloggers who always hike, we quickly realized we needed lightweight photography gear.
+As photographers who always hike, we quickly realized we needed lightweight gear.
 This is where the Peak Design Everyday Backpack comes into play.

 *Please note this page may contain affiliate links.
 If you click on one, we may earn a small commission at no extra cost to you.
 Thank you for supporting the free content we provide!
 Read more in our disclosure policy.*